 - Married Filing Jointly: $204,000 - $214,000

-It’s not too late to make a 2021 contribution!
-The deadline for IRA contributions (Roth, Traditional or SEP) for the 2021 tax year is Monday April 18, 2022 or the day you file your taxes, whichever comes first.
-Normally the tax deadline is April 15, but this year Emancipation Day will be celebrated that day so offices throughout Washington D.C. are closed.
-Taxpayers in Maine and Massachusetts have until April 19, 2022 because of the Patriots’ Day holiday in those states.
+It’s not too late to make a 2022 contribution!
+The deadline for IRA contributions (Roth, Traditional or SEP) for the 2022 tax year is Tuesday April 18, 2023 or the day you file your taxes, whichever comes first.
+Normally the tax deadline is April 15.
+But in 2023 that date falls on a Saturday and the following Monday is Emancipation Day, which is a recognized holiday in Washington D.C.
+As a result, tax day has been pushed back until the following Tuesday April 18, 2023.

 I hope you found this update timely and informative.
 If you want to set up a time to discuss your tax situation or savings plan, don't hesitate to call or email me.
 You can also schedule a phone call or Zoom meeting by clicking here.